jcarlosroldan/simpler/README.md

 * **simpler.algorithms**
   * **DynamicProgramming:** abstract dynamic programming class.
 After implementing methods .alternatives(state), .is_final(state) and .penalty(state) you can run .solve, asking for one solution, one optimal solution, every solution or every optimal solution.
 * **simpler.databases**
-  * **MySQL:** this class provides a easy way to connect to a MySQL database and forget about implementation stuff.
-Methods find_many and find_one methods return {col_name: value} dicitonaries, find column returns just one value, insert returns the id of the inserted element, and apply returns the row count of deleted/updated rows.
+  * **MySQL:** easy way to connect to a MySQL database and forget about implementation stuff.
+Methods find_many and find_one methods return {col_name: value} dictionaries, find column returns just one value, insert returns the id of the inserted element, and apply returns the row count of deleted/updated rows.
+  * **Excel:** simple connector to an Excel file to retrieve cell ranges using the Excel range format.
 * **simpler.mail**
   * **compose:** simplified interface to compose a mail message.
   * **send:** simplified interface to send a mail.
 * **simpler.sparql**
   * **dbpedia:** sends a query to DBPedia.
-  * **types:** returns every entity type with values that contain a given string.
+  * **entity_types:** returns every entity type with values that contain a given string.
 * **terminal**
   * **getch:** reads a sngle byte from the user input.
-* **timing**
-  * **tic:** adds the current time to a time stack.
-  * **toc:** pops the last added time from a time stack and prints the difference.
-Can be used with tic to profile methods.
 * **web**
   * **download_file:** stream a download a file from a URL while displaying the progress and ETA.
   * **DownloaderPool:** pool of workers that download a set of URLs simultaneously.